 “CAMFED has not just empowered me but helped me to empower other people.”

-As one of the first members of the CAMFED alumnae network, CAMA, Runyararo has been a beacon of hope for the tens of thousands of young women now part of the movement.
-Having seen her overcome the background of rural poverty that they all share, Runyararo’s CAMA sisters are immensely proud of her achievements as a medical doctor.
+As one of the first members of the CAMFED Association (CAMA), Runyararo has been a beacon of hope for the tens of thousands of young women now part of the movement.
+Having seen her overcome the background of rural poverty that they all share, Runyararo’s peers are immensely proud of her achievements as a medical doctor.
 And she is a firm believer in their ability to transform lives.

 “With CAMA, we can conquer the world.”

 Runyararo’s family has also benefited from her talent and determination.
 She has managed to support her siblings and members of her extended family in their education.
 This is enabling them to find stable employment, and together they can support their mother.
 Runyararo says that just by supporting her at school, “CAMFED has taken away poverty from my family.”

 Along with their peers in the CAMFED Association, young women like Runyararo are changing the dialogue around the untapped potential of women and girls from rural, sub-Saharan Africa.
 Her achievements show that when we educate a girl, everything really does change.